Chris Sarandon: Early life

 Sarandon graduated from Woodrow Wilson High School in Beckley.
-He earned a degree in speech at West Virginia University.
-He earned his master's degree in theater from The Catholic University of America (CUA) in Washington, D.C.
+He earned a degree in speech at West Virginia University, and earned his master's degree in theater from Catholic University of America (CUA) in Washington, D.C.

 Career

 After graduation, he toured with numerous improvisational companies and became much involved with regional theatre, making his professional debut in the play The Rose Tattoo during 1965.
-In 1968, Sarandon moved to New York City, where he obtained his first television role as Dr. Tom Halverson for the series The Guiding Light (1973–1974).
-He appeared in the primetime television movies The Satan Murders (1974) and Thursday's Game before obtaining the role in Dog Day Afternoon (1975), a performance which earned him nominations for Best New Male Star of the Year at the Golden Globes and the Academy Award for Best Supporting Actor.
+In the summer of 1968 he and his then-wife, Susan Sarandon, worked as actors at the Wayside Theatre in Middletown, Virginia.
+Later that year, Sarandon moved to New York City, where he obtained his first television role as Dr. Tom Halverson for the series The Guiding Light (1973–1974).
+He appeared in the primetime television films The Satan Murders (1974) and Thursday's Game before obtaining the role in Dog Day Afternoon (1975), a performance which earned him nominations for Best New Male Star of the Year at the Golden Globes and the Academy Award for Best Supporting Actor.

 Sarandon appeared in the Broadway play The Rothschilds and The Two Gentlemen of Verona, as well making regular appearances at numerous Shakespeare and George Bernard Shaw festivals in the United States and Canada.
 He also had a series of television roles, some of which (such as A Tale of Two Cities in 1980) corresponded to his affinity for the classics.
-He also had roles in the thriller movie Lipstick (1976) and as a demon in the movie The Sentinel (1977).
+He also had roles in the thriller film Lipstick (1976) and as a demon in the film The Sentinel (1977).

-To avoid being typecast in villainous roles, Sarandon accepted various roles of other types during the years to come, portraying the title role of Christ in the made-for-television movie The Day Christ Died (1980).
-He received accolades for his portrayal of Sydney Carton in a TV-movie version of A Tale of Two Cities (1980), co-starred with Dennis Hopper in the 1983 movie The Osterman Weekend, which was based on the Robert Ludlum novel of the same name, and co-starred with Goldie Hawn in the movie Protocol (1984).
-These were followed by another mainstream success as the vampire-next-door in the horror movie Fright Night (1985).
-He starred in the 1986 TV movie Liberty, which addressed the making of New York City's Statue of Liberty.
+To avoid being typecast in villainous roles, Sarandon accepted various roles of other types during the years to come, portraying the title role of Christ in the television film The Day Christ Died (1980).
+He received accolades for his portrayal of Sydney Carton in a TV-film version of A Tale of Two Cities (1980), co-starred with Dennis Hopper in the 1983 film The Osterman Weekend, which was based on the Robert Ludlum novel of the same name, and co-starred with Goldie Hawn in the film Protocol (1984).
+These were followed by another mainstream success as the vampire Jerry Dandrige in the horror film Fright Night (1985).
+He starred in the 1986 TV film Liberty, which addressed the making of the Statue of Liberty.